Div. 7's newsletter provides the latest news and funding opportunities for division members.

 The Trump administration announced a new regulation that would allow the government to indefinitely detain migrant families who cross the border.
 If it goes into effect, it would terminate an agreement know as the Flores settlement that has been in place since 1997 to ensure that children are kept in the least restrictive setting possible, receive certain standards of care, have access to lawyers and are generally released within 20 days.
 The effect would be to extend the well-documented suffering of migrant children in detention centers.

 Div.
-7 has provided information about its Executive Committee Meeting (PDF, 332KB) and its Business Meeting (PDF, 164KB), both of which took place at APA's 2018 Annual Convention in San Francisco.
-The division also provides information from APA's 2019 Convention, Aug.
-8-11, in Chicago, including featured sessions on developmental science (PDF, 266KB) and the Div.
+7 has provided information about its Executive Committee Meeting (PDF, 332KB) and its Business Meeting (PDF, 164KB), both of which took place at APA's 2019 Annual Convention in Chicago.
+The division also includes featured sessions on developmental science (PDF, 266KB) from convention and the agenda for the Div.
 7 Business Meeting at APA 2019 (PDF, 329KB), which took place on Aug.
 9, 2019.

 128th APA Annual Convention